Property taxes in France for foreigners1469

 This value does not follow specific calculation rules.
 It is a value which is assessed on a case-by-case basis, and it evolves every year.
 The best way to properly assess the market value of your property is to analyse the market in your area for similar properties at the time.
 Other documents can help you, for example, statistics on real estate transactions in your area published by Notaires.
 For the most accurate estimate, feel free to also consult a professional.

 It can be difficult to get it right!
 In most cases, a margin of error of 10% in the assessment of the property value is acceptable.
 However, be careful.
-In the case of wilful depreciation, you expose yourself to surcharges, penalties or even prosecution for tax evasion.
-To wilfully under-estimate the value of your property(ies) in France can therefore have serious consequences!
+In the case of willful depreciation, you expose yourself to surcharges, penalties or even prosecution for tax evasion.
+To willfully under-estimate the value of your property(ies) in France can therefore have serious consequences!
 It is in fact a counterproductive strategy.
 Indeed, if you later sell your property, the tax administration will actually recover the unpaid tax depending on the sale price.
 In addition, if assets are deliberately underestimated or forgotten and passed on as part of an inheritance, your heirs will have to pay the unpaid tax.

 In terms of the scale of this tax, although the threshold is indeed 1 300 000 €, the calculation scale starts at 800 000 €.
 To estimate the amount of this tax, you must begin by assessing the net taxable value of your assets.
 This is achieved by calculating the difference between the gross value of your assets and deductible debts.
 Among the debts that you be allowed to deduct, you will find.